-Since November 2, 2017, the Compensation Committee has been composed of two directors: Messrs.
+The Compensation Committee is composed of two directors: Messrs.
 Mora and Rodgers.
 All members of the Company's Compensation Committee have been and are "independent," as required by Rules 5605(a)(2) and 5605(d)(2) of the Nasdaq listing standards.
-The Compensation Committee met five times during the 2018 fiscal year.
+The Compensation Committee met five times during the 2019 fiscal year.
 The Compensation Committee has adopted a written charter that is available to stockholders on the Company's website at http://investor.enphase.com/corporate-governance.cfm.